themlstudent/MasteringDataStructure/README.md

 ###  Worst, Average and Best Case Time Complexities

+It is important to analyze an algorithm after writing it to find it's efficiency in terms of time and space in order to improve it if possible.

+When it comes to analyzing algorithms, the asymptotic analysis seems to be the best way possible to do so.
+This is because asymptotic analysis analyzes algorithms in terms of the input size.
+It checks how are the time and space growing in terms of the input size.

+In this post, we will take an example of Linear Search and analyze it using Asymptotic analysis.

+We can have three cases to analyze an algorithm:
+1.Worst Case
+2.Average Case
+3.Best Case

  ### To Learn  Analysis Of Algorithm You can refer this :-

 [Analysis of Loops](https://www.geeksforgeeks.org/analysis-of-algorithms-set-4-analysis-of-loops/)